-A candidate who has passed the M. A. Examination of the University inany subject shall be allowed to present himself for the M.A.
-Examination in qny, one or more of the optional papers in tha1 subject not taken by him at the said examination and is successful will be given a certificate to that effect.
+6. A candidate who has passed the M. A. Examination of the University inany subject shall be allowed to present himself for the M.A.
+Examination in qny, one or more of the optional papers in thal subject not taken by him at the said examination and is successful will be given a certificate to that effect.

-No Candidate shall be allowed to offer more than two additional papers in any one
+No Candidate shall be allowed to offer more than two additional papers in any one year.

-For both the Previous and Final Examination a candidate will be declared successful If he/she obtains atlesast 36% of the aggregate marks in the, subject.
-In subject, in which both Theory and Practical Examinations are held the examinee must pass separately- in the Practical Examination obtaining not less than 36% marks.

-No division wil'I be assigned on the result of the Previous E'xamination, The division in which a candidate is placed shall be determined on the basis of aggregate of marks obtained in both the M. A. Previous and, the M.A.
-Final Examination.
+- 7. For both the Previous and Final Examination a candidate will be declared successful If he/she obtains atlesast 36% of the aggregate marks in the, subject.
+In subject, in which both Theory and Practical Examinations are held the examinee must pass separately- in the Practical Examination obtaining not less than 36% marks. - 8.
+No division wil'l be assigned on the result of the Previous E'xamination, The division in which a candidate is placed shall be determined on the basis of aggregate of marks obtained in both the M. A. Previous and the M.A.
+Final Examination. - 9.
+Successful candidate who obtain 60% or more of the aggregate marks shall be placed in the First Division, those obtaining less than 60% but not less than 48% in the Second.
+Division and all other successful candidates obtaining less than 48% in the Third Division.